The employer’s trusted resource for onsite health, fitness, pharmacy and wellness centers

 Worksite vendors are more increasingly willing to deliver these services with some portion of the compensation being at risk.
 The greater the savings to the employer, the greater the potential bonus for the vendor.
 In this model both the client and vendor have incentives that are congruent.

-The clinicians at the worksite clinic can build a medical home model program.
+The clinicians at the worksite center can build a medical home model program.
 The medical home model understands that chronic diseases require input from multiple providers and specialists and are often difficult to manage for providers as well as the patient.
 The worksite clinician can act as a coordinator of care ensuring quality, cost effective, evidence based medicine is delivered.
 In addition to educating the patient on their condition, the “coordinator” communicates to all physicians involved in the care of the patient.
 This program acts as a very effective disease management program with member engagement levels routinely above 80 percent.
-The worksite clinic enrolls members who are at high risk based on the analysis of gaps in care mentioned above.
+The worksite center enrolls members who are at high risk based on the analysis of gaps in care mentioned above.
 Common diseases that are coordinated include diabetes, heart disease, asthma, arthritis, and chronic pain.

 Traditionally employers have relied solely on the carriers to negotiate agreements with providers.
 However, these agreements are not necessarily in the best interest of the employer or the patient.
 Not only can more favorable pricing be negotiated from quality providers but also, the agreements have no quality guarantees associated with them.
 Worksite vendors have a unique opportunity to identify high cost procedures and hospitalizations and negotiate case rates directly with providers and hospitals with built in quality performance guarantees.
 Significant savings for employers and members as well as improved patient outcomes are the results of these arrangements.

 Worksite clinicians, now armed with comprehensive pricing and quality metrics, can effectively act as patient advocates assisting members with making informed medial decisions.
-Patients, with the assistance of the worksite clinic, can comfortably choose a cost saving option for a diagnostic or clinical procedure knowing that they are receiving quality health care for the right price.
+Patients, with the assistance of the worksite center, can comfortably choose a cost saving option for a diagnostic or clinical procedure knowing that they are receiving quality health care for the right price.

 Download this article HERE.